Adriana-Avalos-Vargas/VBA_Challenge/README.md

-# VBA_Challenge - The VBA of Wall Street
+# VBA_Challenge - The VBA of Wall Street (Stock market analysis)

-## Background
+## Introduction

-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.
+According to Investopedia **"The stock market refers to the collection of markets and exchanges where regular activities of buying, selling, and issuance of shares of publicly-held companies take place.
+Such financial activities are conducted through institutionalized formal exchanges or over-the-counter (OTC) marketplaces which operate under a defined set of regulations.**  The stock markets are essentials components of a free-market economy because they enable democratized access to trading and exchange of capital for investors of all kinds.
+Therefore, in order to understand how does the actions of an enterprise or company behave and therefore to profit in the financial markets.

+The idea is to design a VBA script to perform an analysis of real stock market data by using test data and then real stock data.

 ### Before You Begin